-How to Merge Images into PDF on iOS using Swift
+Merge Multiple Images into One PDF on iOS Using Swift

 Sometimes, we may need to merge multiple images into a single PDF file.
 For example, we scan the front side and the back side of an ID card and want to store them in a single PDF file.